chrisseaton/rhizome/doc/construction.md

 As we only build one basic block at a time, the basic block may depend on values that we don't have, such as values on the stack or local variable names.
-In the graph builder, at this stage, we represent these as special `input` nodes and will connect them up later.
+In the graph builder, at this stage, we represent these as special `connector` nodes and will connect them up later.

 The graph fragments of our basic blocks look like this, with the dangling edges show in orange: